Doublevil/scbspeedrun/levels/any_sh/FW/FW8.md

   **Notes**
   - Another optimization-heavy stage.
 Take it as fast as you're comfortable with.
 Being too aggressive around the corners means a risk to lose up to 10 seconds.
   - Some runners use voltage flick here.
-It might be more optimized but I can't do it.
+It might be slightly more optimized but I can't do it.
 </details>